cldwalker/table/README.md

 * [doric](https://github.com/joegallo/doric) is more full-featured than print-table, supporting different formats.
 However it doesn't focus on features I'm interested in or have a thorough-enough test suite.

 ## TODO
-* Handle mix of string and keyword keys
 * Handle sets, lists, anything seqable
 * Port features from [hirb](http://github.com/cldwalker/hirb)
   * Handle all fields from a map